Tekki/sql-ledger/doc/api.md

 | action    | 'login'       |
 | login     | your username |
 | password  | your password |

-As SQL-Ledger always returns 200 as status code you probably want to check the response for login errors.

 ```perl
 #! /usr/bin/env perl